 The Social Rights in Canada Project: Reconceiving Human Rights Practice for the New Social Rights Paradigm

-A collaborative research initiative among four universities and four community based organizations
+This site is an maintained as an archive of a collaborative research initiative among four universities and four community based organizations between 2008 - 2018

-Researchers are developing innovative and strategic forms of social rights practice in both international and domestic venues.
+Researchers developed innovative and strategic forms of social rights practice in both international and domestic venues.

 - New petition procedures for social rights;

 - Country missions by UN Special Rapporteurs; and